|

 somewhat generically.
 Maybe

 he considered himself to be in that group of real bad sinners.
-Earlier
+From

 he said that God showed him mercy because what he did was in ignorance